On this page

 About device assurance policies

-Use device assurance policies to check sets of security-related device attributes as part of your authentication policies.
+Use device assurance policies to check sets of security-related device attributes as part of your app sign-in policies.
 For example, you can configure a device assurance policy to check whether a specific operating system version or security patch is installed on a device.
 Then you can permit that device to access Okta-protected resources.

 About platforms